tgross/devopsdaysmsp2018/content/_index.md

 ## Machine Learning And The Internet Of Unpatched Things

 {{% note %}}
 an alternate title could be...
+"Machine Learning And The Internet Of Unpatched Things"
 {{% /note %}}

 ---

 ## or...
 ## Because Eternal Vigilance is the Price of Liberty, We Have to Talk About Ethics Again

+{{% note %}}
+or maybe...
+"Because Eternal Vigilance is the Price of Liberty, We Have to Talk About Ethics Again"
+{{% /note %}}

 ---